-Prior to assessment year 2019, the participation exemption provided a benefit if the company receiving the dividend reported positive income other than dividends.
-In principle, the remaining 5% of dividends received were part of the taxable income of the Belgian holding company.
-If the Belgian company's other activities resulted in a loss in the current year, the loss was used to offset dividend income.
-As a result, the benefit of the loss carryover was reduced or completely eliminated.
+Prior to assessment year 2009, if a Belgian company's activities other than serving as a holding company for its subsidiaries resulted in a loss in the current year, the loss was used to offset dividend income.
+As a result, the benefit of the loss carryover was reduced or even completely eliminated.
 Moreover, the unused portion of the dividends received deduction was permanently lost.

 This position was challenged in an appeal to the European Court of Justice ("E.C.J.") and in Cobelfret v.
 Belgium (Case C-138/07).
 On February 12, 2009, the E.C.J. concluded that Belgium failed to refrain from taxing qualifying dividends, as is required under Article 4(1) of the E.U.
 Parent-Subsidiary Directive ("P.S.D.").
-Two other cases were decided by "reasoned order" of the E.C.J. on June 4, 2009.242 These cases dealt with E.U.-source dividends, Belgian domestic dividends, and dividends from countries outside of Europe.
+Two other cases were decided by "reasoned order" of the E.C.J. on June 4, 2009.
+These cases dealt with E.U.-source dividends, Belgian domestic dividends, and dividends from countries outside of Europe.
 The E.C.J. asked the national courts to decide whether discrimination existed in the treatment of nonresident taxpayers when compared with resident taxpayers.
 This triggered an amendment to the statute by the Law of December 21, 2009, effective January 1, 2010.
-The net effect is that the unused portions of the dividends received deduction can be carried forward for use in future tax years only if, at the time that the dividend is declared, the dividend-distributing company is established equivalent of Article 22(1)(c) of the Belgium-U.S. Income Tax Treaty currently in effect); or
+The net effect is that the unused portions of the dividends received deduction can be carried forward for use in future tax years only if, at the time that the dividend is declared, the dividend distributing company is established in any of the following jurisdictions: